-From the visionary writers, producers and director of the breakout film Searching, comes and edge-of-your-seat thriller that shows that when mom gets a little too close, you need to Run.
+From the visionary writers, producers, and director of the breakout film Searching, comes an edge-of-your-seat thriller that shows that when mom gets a little too close, you need to Run.

 At the same time, Chaganty explores the universal and relatable themes of a teenager’s relationship with a parent; and of the ubiquitous chaos that lies underneath the surface of everyday life.

 According to director / co-writer Chaganty, the origins of Run can be traced back to his celebrated debut feature Searching, which told the technologically rich story of a father looking for his missing daughter, through a series of computer screens.
 Having successfully pulled that off, Chaganty wanted his next film to be something completely different.